 Make it easy for your baby to take his or her first steps in your home by moving furniture out of the way, if possible, to give your baby plenty of space to walk.
 Make sure furniture won’t tip over onto your baby when he or she pulls up to a standing position.
 Kits to tether (attach) large furniture to the wall are available at home improvement stores.

 You can encourage your baby’s first steps by having one or two push toys to make it fun.
+Do not be tempted to buy an infant “walker,” as these are dangerous for your baby.
+Plus, the walkers actually discourage your child from walking on his or her own.
 Don’t forget to purchase sturdy shoes that stay on your baby’s feet.
 This gives your baby additional support when walking.
 It protects his or her feet from cuts and injuries, too.
 Shoes with laces may fit better and be safer than slip-ons.

 Things to consider